Ride sharing¶

 client = FixstarsClient()

-# client.token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" # If you use it in a local environment, please enter the access token for Fixstars Amplify AE
+# client.token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" # If you use Amplify in a local environment, enter the Amplify API token.

 if len(result) == 0: